SOCIAL MEDIA

 Uninvited Banishing Spells

 All of the above methods are generally used to banish people, not spirits.
 If you have accidentally let spirits into your home, whether malicious or not, there are several ways to handle this.
 A general word of caution; if you wish to practice malevolent magic, know that it attracts the attention of equally malevolent spirits, whether you want them or not.
 Once present, they often become bored and restless, causing destruction and grief in their wake.
-The best option for banishing spirits is to contact a knowledgeable professional, but I understand not everyone can or are comfortable doing this.
+The best option for banishing spirits is to contact a knowledgeable professional, but I understand not everyone can or is comfortable doing this.
 When all actions must be taken into your own hands, the Spirit Banishing Bell and Incense Spell is extremely potent.
-Burn benzoin, frankincense, and juniper as a triple threat and for tripe protection.
-Evil spirits cannot abide any of these fragrances, let alone the combination and should leave.
+Burn benzoin, frankincense, and juniper as a triple threat and for triple protection.
+Evil spirits cannot abide by any of these fragrances, let alone the combination, and should leave.
 Ringing an iron bell while the incense burns will increase the effectiveness of this spell as it disturbs most malicious spirits.
 Make your intent known by commanding the spirits to leave and never return.

 Have you ever had to use a banishing spell?
 If so, for what?